 The findings of the VA Committee and the evidentiary support for them were detailed in the report titled VA Clinical Guidance on the Health Conditions Identified by the Camp Lejeune Legislation.
 The VA Committee reached the same obvious conclusion as all of the previous inquiries: kidney cancer has a definitive connection to the water at Camp Lejeune.
 The VA Committee found that the most substantial evidence of causation supported kidney cancer.
 Here is the money quote:

 “The toxicologic evidence was strongest for the associations between trichloroethylene (TCE) and kidney cancer and between PCE and kidney cancer.”

 Perhaps the strongest recent statement that TCE causes kidney cancer is found in the EPA’s Toxicological Review of TCE.

 After reviewing the available epidemiologic data, the report concluded that TCE is “carcinogenic in humans by all routes of exposure.”
 The EPA reached its conclusions on “convincing evidence of a causal association between TCE exposure in humans and kidney cancer” and “strong epidemiological evidence” connecting TCE and kidney cancer.

 The EPA relied upon several occupational studies that found meaningful elevations in the incidence of kidney cancer from workers exposed to TCE.
-A mortality study of IBM Endicott workers utilized the mortality experience of workers who died between 1969-2001.
+A mortality study of IBM Endicott workers utilized the mortality experience of workers who died between 1969 and 2001.
 An epidemiologic feasibility assessment indicated the worker’s likely exposure to TCE.
 The results showed significantly increased mortality due to kidney cancer.